-In 2005, CFRR formed the largest coalition Colorado has ever seen to gain voter approval of Referendum C. In 2010, The New York Times described the bi-partisan CFRR coalition opposing Amendments 60, 61 and Proposition 101 as "the most powerful group in Colorado."
+In 2005, CFRR formed the largest coalition Colorado has ever seen to gain voter approval of Referendum C. By 2010, The New York Times described the non-partisan CFRR coalition opposing Amendments 60, 61 and Proposition 101 as "the most powerful group in Colorado."

-Regardless of which of these measures reach the ballot, they present a serious threat to Colorado’s job base and economic recovery.
+Regardless of which of these measures reach the ballot, they present a serious threat to Colorado’s job base and sustained economy.
 An attack on even one industry is an attack on the state’s economy and Coloradans for Responsible Reform is committed to fight such an attack.